 Legal costs relating to the process of defending the Entity in Labour Appeal Court and Labour Court cases for which court dates have already been set.
-The calculation of these amounts is based on attorney assessments.
+The calculations of these amounts are based on assessments by attorneys.

 Staff leave

 Annual leave accrues to employees on a monthly basis, subject to certain conditions.
 The provision is an estimate of the amount due to staff as at the financial year-end, based on the value of statutory and non-statutory leave.